teuben/teunix/docs/astronomy-on-ubuntu.md

 installation covered here is terminal based, that should be no surprise, though GUI alternatives exist.

-## 1. Window managers
+## 1. Window managers, and what not to cover

-Although I don't want to cover the choice of window managers (there are several options), your daily life will probably depend more on this choice than on the choice of the Linux distribution.
+Although I don't want to cover the choice of window managers (there are several good options), your daily life will probably depend more on this choice than on the choice of the Linux distribution.
 Equally so, I spend a considerable time of my online life in an editor, which is not something I will discuss here either.

-      distro:             redhat/fedora,   debian/ubuntu/
+      distro:             redhat/fedora,   debian/ubuntu/, ...
       window manager:     kde, gnome, xfce, ...
-      editor:             emacs, vim, kate, sublime
+      editor:             emacs, vim, kate, sublime, ...

-Since the apps are "all the same", the choice of distribution or window manager is hardly relevant.
-LibreOffice and Gimp work all the same.
+Since the apps are "all the same", the choice of distro or window manager is hardly relevant.

 ## 2. Packages

 ### Bootstrap your packages

-Although we will discuss a few packages, there are some very basic ones that most of us will need right away.
+Although we will discuss a few astronomy related packages, there are some very basic ones that most of us will need right away.
-Here is my favorite command to boostrap:
+Here is my favorite command to boostrap on Ubuntu:

       sudo apt install  git emacs tcsh wget curl unzip openssh-server -y

 you can get away without emacs if that's not your editor of choice, as **vim** always comes installed with any Linux distro.
-The others are often needed when you work with astronomical software.

-A new release does not add a lot for system development (compilers etc.), so do this
+A new release does not add a lot for system development (compilers etc.) either, so to this:

       sudo apt install build-essential gfortran cmake -y